 How To Submit URL to Google for crawling and indexing:

-This is another major use of Google search console.
+This is another major use of the Google search console.

 Using the dashboard, you can either add an entire website for crawling and indexing (by submitting the sitemap) or even a single URL for re-crawling.